gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

 # Teleport Pagerduty Plugin Setup

-This guide will talk through how to setup Teleport with Mattermost.
+This guide will talk through how to setup Teleport with Pagerduty.
 Teleport ↔ Pagerduty integration  allows you to treat Teleport access and permission requests as Pagerduty incidents — notifying the appropriate team, and approve or deny the requests via Pagerduty special action.

+!!! warning
+    The Approval Workflow only works with Teleport Enterprise as it's requires several roles.

+## Setup
-## Prerequisites
+### Prerequisites
-This guide assumes you have
+This guide assumes that you have:

-* Teleport Enterprise 4.2.8 or newer with admin permissions and access to `tctl`.
+* Teleport Enterprise 4.2.8 or newer
+* Admin privileges with access to `tctl`
 * Pagerduty account already set, with access to creating a new API token.
 * A node to run the plugin, we recommend running it alongside the Teleport Proxy for convenience.